isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution301.md

 ---
-title: Commercial Inkjet Printer
+title: Commercial inkjet printers integrated into the production lines are used to stamp information directly onto the product packaging.
+They allow the company to print specific information to individual product packets like bar codes, product information, expiry date.
+It is recommended for the Inkjet Printer to be able to integrate with the production line for a smoother flow of operation
 permalink: /productivity-solutions-grant/solutionrepo/solution301
 ---

 ### Description

-Commercial inkjet printers integrated into the production lines are used to stamp information directly onto the product packaging.
-They allow the company to print specific information to individual product packets like bar codes, product information, expiry date.
-It is recommended for the Inkjet Printer to be able to integrate with the production line for a smoother flow of operation

 ### Details of Solution